-Do’s and Don’ts for Celebrating Valentine’s Day in the Workplace
+Do’s and Don’ts for Celebrating Valentine’s Day at Work

 With Valentine’s Day fast approaching, offices want to enjoy the holiday, but not veer into territory that can make staff feel uncomfortable.
 Two HR experts offer tips to help Valentine’s Day stay fun and appropriate.

 If your office is going to celebrate Valentine’s Day, it’s often fun for staff, but it can also be a time when some employees can cross the line and make their colleagues uncomfortable.
 HR professionals say employers can celebrate the festive day without worrying about behavior that makes staff uncomfortable by following a few simple tips.

 Do celebrate, if that’s your thing.
 “Some employers have said no Valentine’s Day, and there has been backlash against that,” said Angela Hall, Ph.D., J.D., an associate professor at Michigan State University’s School of Human Resources and Labor Relations.
 “The advice I tell people is to encourage people to have fun and celebrate the day.”

 Yana Rodgers, Ph.D., faculty director of Rutgers University’s Center for Women and Work, notes that celebrations are going to depend on your work environment.
 “If other holidays are not acknowledged, then there is no reason to single out Valentine’s Day,” Rodgers said.
 “But if it’s clear the staff like the acknowledgement of holidays, and it promotes a sense of community, and they like chocolates in the breakrooms, then sure, celebrate.”

 Do remind employees of policies.
 “Valentine’s Day is a good time to think about your harassment policy and an opportunity to remind employees about certain things,” Hall said.
 “For example, tell the employees about giving unwanted attention and gifts and things that aren’t appropriate.”